GRAINS-Corn, soybeans gain as market wrestles with trade talks, crop prospects

 * Wheat, soybeans also higher after losses this week

-* U.S., China officials spoke by telephone on Thursday (Updates prices, adds quotes, changes byline/dateline from PARIS/SINGAPORE to CHICAGO)
+* U.S., China officials spoke by telephone on Thursday (Adds closing prices)

 By Barbara Smith

-CHICAGO, July 19 (Reuters) - Chicago corn and soybean futures gained on Friday as investors weighed trade talks between the United States and China and expected cooler U.S. weather against uncertainty over acreage levels following a rain-soaked spring.
+CHICAGO, July 19 (Reuters) - Chicago corn and soybean futures settled up on Friday as investors weighed trade talks between the United States and China and expected cooler U.S. weather against uncertainty over acreage levels following a rain-soaked spring.

-Wheat also gained on bargain-buying after also falling steeply this week due to the previous weakness in corn and supply pressure from U.S. and European wheat harvests.
+Some analysts said there may be some technical buying pushing up futures, especially soybeans.
+They also looked to expected cooler temperatures early next week as a heat wave descended on much of the Midwest.

 Traders pondered whether a call on Thursday between senior U.S. and Chinese officials would herald progress in ending a trade dispute that has stalled U.S. soybean exports.

-Investor sentiment was buoyed too by growing expectations that the U.S. central bank will cut interest rates later this month.
+Investor sentiment also was buoyed by growing expectations that the U.S. central bank will cut interest rates later this month.

 Last week, grain markets were underpinned by fears that U.S. corn and soybeans, already weakened by soggy planting conditions, could suffer from prolonged hot and dry weather.